432MHz Band: 430.0 – 440.0 MHz

 Take a listen in this segment and you might hear CW, FM, SSB or MGM signals from a series of low-earth orbiting amateur satellites.
-This area of the band is also shared with fast-scan television although ATV operators are encouraged to use microwave allocations where available.
+This area of the band is also shared with digital fast-scan television although ATV operators are encouraged to use microwave allocations where available.

 438.000 – 440.000MHz All Modes – 7.6MHz Repeater Input Channels